nareshbhatia/tic-tac-toe-ai/apps/tic-tac-toe-v0/README.md

 ![screenshot](assets/tic-tac-toe-v0.png)

-It took x prompts to get the logic right!
+It took 9 prompts to get the logic right!

 ### Prompt 1